 Special Correspondence.
-Evanston, Wyo, Jan.
+Evanston, Wyo., Jan.
 4.-David Rees, one of the pinoeers of this country, and an old-time passenger engineer, died last Sunday morning of dropsy, after long suffering.
-Mr. Rees has no fami-ly of his own, and it is his sisters in Wales who receive his property in this town.
+Mr. Rees has no famil-ly of his own, and it is his sisters in Wales who receive his property in this town.
 He was buried by the members of the Masonic fraternity.
 The disastrous wreck which occurred at Peterson on Sunday, and which re-sulted in the death of Engineer Mc-Ferley and Fireman A. F. Trask, brought quite a shock to this communi-ty.
 While the dead men were prac-tically new comers here, they had suc-ceeded in making many friends who mourn their untimely fate sincerely.
 New Year's day was ushered in by the usual din of the discordant whisties of locomotives, aided by the shop fire-siren.
+A skating party was indulged in by some of Evanston's young neoole the usual din of the discordant whisteed of locomotives, aided by the shop fire-siren.
 A skating party was indulged in by some of Evanston's young people until time to usher in the "new born" year.
 A snow storm, which lasted all day, helped to give the day a season-able appearance.
-The sad news of the death of Nick day, helped to give the day a season-able appearance.
 The sad news of the death of Nick Hern, harness maker for Berman & Cashin, which occurred in the Holy Cross hospital as the result of an at-tack of typhoid fever, reached here on Wednesday.
 Mr. Hirn leaves a wife and two young children.
 It is expect-ed that the funeral will take place on Sunday.
 A surprise party is being given this